MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxliveendpointpair_findendpointpairbyhostnamesandports_1868376663.md

 # Windows.Networking.XboxLive.XboxLiveEndpointPair.FindEndpointPairByHostNamesAndPorts

 ## -description

+Finds an existing **XboxLiveEndpointPair** instance, if one exists, associated with traffic from a first host and port to a second host and port.

+Use this method to work backwards from incoming traffic to the **XboxLiveEndpointPair** that's associated with that traffic.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -parameters

 ### -param localHostName

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The **HostName** of the local end of the endpoint pair.

 ### -param localPort

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The port number of the local end of the endpoint pair.

 ### -param remoteHostName

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The **HostName** of the remote end of the endpoint pair.

 ### -param remotePort

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The port number of the remote end of the endpoint pair.

 ## -returns

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The **XboxLiveEndpointPair** that corresponds to the endpoints specified, or a null pointer if no such endpoint pair is found.

 ## -remarks